saterus/rebase-wizard/README.md

 ##### OSX:

 Please bear us as we improve these cumbersome distribution problems.
 We're actively trying to improve it.
-This is pre-alpha software.

 ###### Homebrew Installation
 ```bash